National Youth in Transition Database

 The National Youth in Transition Database (NYTD) is a national data system designed to study the independent living services offered to youth in and out of foster care; and to measure certain outcomes of youth in foster care at ages 17, and then that same group of youth either in foster care or exited from foster care at age 19 and age 21 by way of an online survey.
 The information gathered will help California better serve youth who are transitioning from foster care to adulthood.
 Independent living services’ data are collected through the Child Welfare Services Case Management System (CWS/CMS) and the outcomes’ data are collected through the NYTD survey for eligible youth at ages 17, 19 and 21.

-California surveys the 21 year old population beginning October 1, 2020.
-This is the third and final survey of the third cohort.
-Youth who are eligible to participate in the NYTD survey receive a $100 incentive.
+California surveys the 17 year old population beginning October 1, 2022.
+This is the first survey of the fifth cohort.
+Youth who are eligible to participate in the NYTD survey receive a $50 incentive.

 California NYTD Resources